ChronoX27/SchnitzelBot/README.md

 ## Start
  - You can start the bot by typing `python main.py` while in the main folder of this project.
  - You might want to run the bot in the background.
-On Linux you can achieve this by using `nohub` like this: `nohub python3 ProjectFolder/main.py > LogFolder/nohub.log `
+On Linux you can achieve this by using `nohub` like this: `nohub python3 ProjectFolder/main.py > LogFolder/nohub.log`

+## Usage
+ - You can use slash commands definded in [bot_slashcommands.py](bot_slashcommands.py) with `/command_name`.
+ - You can use prefix commands too.
+They are definded in [bot_commands.py](bot_commands.py).
+Watch out to use the prefix definded in `.env`.